NVIDIA/edk2-platforms/Platform/Ampere/JadePkg/PlatformPortingGuide.md

-`Silicon/Ampere/AmpereAltraPkg/Library/PcieHotPlugLib` is the base library that supports the function calls to start PCIe Hot-Plug service including the SPCI callings to ATF to set hot-plug port map, and GPIO or I2C for PCIe reset.
+`Silicon/Ampere/AmpereAltraPkg/Library/PcieHotPlugLib` is the base library that supports the function calls to start PCIe Hot-Plug service including the SPCI callings to TF-A to set hot-plug port map, and GPIO or I2C for PCIe reset.
 There are two functions in this library that a custom board can use to change the hot-plug configuration if it is different from Mt.
 Jade platform: `PcieHotPlugSetPortMap()` and `PcieHotplugSetGpioMap()`.
 By default, the configuration of Ampere Mt.
 Jade 2U platform